-Rain Dates?V. R. Duin has a long history of writing.
+Rain Dates?V. R. Duin has a long content-production history.
 A manuscript for a novel spent a year under review at a traditional publishing house.
-After rejection, the title was kept and used on another book by another author.
+After rejection, the title was put on another book by another author in their stable.

 Flame-outs?
 Complete and consistent failure abounds for fanciful concoctions.
-Moguls of this genre experience failures of books to launch, have short shelf lives or inabilities to latch onto any target audience.
+Moguls of fiction genres experience failures of books to launch.
+Inabilities to latch or hold onto target audiences shortens shelf lives.

 Short Forms?
 Short attention spans and time impediments to reading are driving viewers from long, slow-moving scenes.
 Chunks for time-killers are becoming shorter, faster and sharper for small hand-held screens.